FortiJeremy/fortigate-aws-ha-dualaz-terraform/terraform/README.md

 4. AWS SSO:
    - Configure AWS SSO in your AWS CLI

-For more details, see the [AWS Provider Authentication documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).
+For more details, see the [AWS_AUTHENTICATION.md](./AWS_AUTHENTICATION.md) file and the [AWS Provider Authentication documentation](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication-and-configuration).

 <h2>IP Address Management</h2>

 This module uses dynamic IP address calculation with Terraform's `cidrsubnet` and `cidrhost` functions.
 All IP addresses are derived from the VPC CIDR blocks, eliminating hardcoded IP addresses.
+Local variables improve readability and maintainability of these calculations.

 For details, see [IP_ADDRESS_MANAGEMENT.md](./IP_ADDRESS_MANAGEMENT.md) file.